-Ms. Matlock-Turner is founder and chair of the fifteen-year-old, West Oak Lane Charter School.
-In addition, she serves on the following boards and commissions: Philadelphia Facility Management Corporation, which owns Philadelphia Gas Works (PGW); Entrepreneur Works, Board of Directors; Greater Philadelphia Chamber of Commerce; Children’s Scholarship Fund Philadelphia; Clear Channel Local Advisory Board; Philadelphia Civil Service Commission Nominating Panel; Philadelphia Council for College and Career Success; Philadelphia Cultural Alliance; and the RBS Citizens Bank Advisory Committee.
-Ms. Matlock-Turner is a founder of the Arise Academy Charter High School, the first public charter high school for youth in foster care in the country.
+Ms. Matlock-Turner is founder and chair of the sixteen-year-old, West Oak Lane Charter School.
+In addition, she serves on the following boards and commissions: Philadelphia Facility Management Corporation, which owns Philadelphia Gas Works (PGW); Entrepreneur Works, Board of Directors; Greater Philadelphia Chamber of Commerce; Children’s Scholarship Fund Philadelphia; Clear Channel Local Advisory Board; Philadelphia Civil Service Commission Nominating Panel; Philadelphia Council for College and Career Success; Philadelphia Cultural Alliance; African American Chamber Foundation Board of Directors and the RBS Citizens Bank Advisory Committee.
+Ms. Matlock-Turner is a founder and board member of the Arise Academy Charter High School, the first public charter high school for youth in foster care in the country.

 Ms. Matlock-Turner holds a BS degree in Education from Temple University.
 In 2005, she was one of three Philadelphia nonprofit leaders selected to receive a scholarship to the Harvard Business School’s nonprofit leaders' summer program.
+In 2014 she received an Honorary Doctorate Degree of Humane Letters from Peirce College.
 She is a Philadelphia resident and is married to Tony Turner with two grown daughters, Ayanna Matlock and Naima Turner and the grandmother of Joshua Matlock Hale.

 For media interviews with Sharmain Matlock-Turner, contact Felicia Harris at email@example.com or 215-851-1701.